fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 2. Use `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate application stack report on manifest file** to see the application's stack analysis report for the manifest file.

-To view the application's stack analysis report for the entire project (including multiple sub-modules):
+To view the 'Application's stack analysis report' for the entire project (including multiple sub-modules):
 * Use command `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate application stack report on Workspace** to view the application's stack analysis report for the entire workspace/project.

 ## Contributing